Pipeline Basics

 Unfiltered data flow

-- When Field pipelines do not have any decision nodes (i.e. unfiltered) to both Source and Destination sides of the pipeline, the latest value synced from any system will end up being the value in all systems
+When Attribute pipelines do not have any decision nodes (i.e. unfiltered) to both Source and Destination sides of the pipeline, the latest value synced from any system will end up being the value in all systems

 Pipeline visibility & documentation

-- When deciding between building in Entity Pipelines vs Field Pipelines, there are a couple things to consider.
-Entity Pipelines have a set of functions that can be applied to the entity, while Field Pipelines have a larger and more granular set of functions that can be applied to the fields.
+When deciding between building in Entity Pipelines vs Attribute Pipelines, there are a couple things to consider.
+Entity Pipelines have a set of functions that can be applied to the entity, while attribute Pipelines have a larger and more granular set of functions that can be applied to the attributes.

 Documentation

-- It's best to label the nodes in both the Entity and Field pipelines to be as descriptive as possible.
+It's best to label the nodes in both the Entity and Attribute pipelines to be as descriptive as possible.
 This makes it much easier for other users to follow along and understand what logic is taking place in the pipeline.

 Optimizing Pipeline Sync